 After Young’s one-summer tenure in the parks, he was posted as military attaché in Haiti.
 He later served in the same capacity in Liberia.
 During the Pershing expedition in Mexico in 1916, Young again saw active combat in the fight against revolutionary leader Pancho Villa.

 At the beginning of the World War I, Young was considered for a command position, but due to politics and health issues, he wasn’t promoted to lead troops in battle.
 He was later medically discharged for high blood pressure and a kidney illness.
 In an effort to prove his fitness for duty, he protested this decision by riding 500 miles on horseback from Ohio to Washington, D.C..
 His demonstration eventually succeeded, and he returned to active duty as a full colonel.
 After the war, he returned to Nigeria as an attaché, where he died unexpectedly of kidney disease in 1922 at the age of 58.
 He was the fourth soldier in history to be buried in Arlington National Cemetery with full honors.

 On November 1, 2021, Charles Young was honorably and posthumously promoted to Brigadier General.

-Although Colonel Charles Young only served one season as Acting Superintendent of Sequoia National Park, he has not been forgotten.
-The energy and dignity he brought to his national park assignment left a strong imprint.
-His roads, much improved in later times, are still in use today, having served millions of park visitors for more than eighty years.
-And the example he set - a determined black man overcoming the prejudices of society - remains an inspiration to anyone who faces life's challenges head-on.
+General Charles Young’s achievements, both in the parks and beyond, have not been forgotten.
+The energy and dignity he brought to his career left a strong impression on those that followed in his footsteps.
+In the parks, the roads he created have been much improved but are still in use today, serving millions of park visitors for more than eighty years.
+The example he set as a determined Black man overcoming the prejudices of society remains an inspiration to anyone who faces similar adversity and challenges today.